tc39/proposal-resizablearraybuffer/README.md

 ### Should `resize(0)` be allowed?

-Currently a length of 0 always denotes a detached buffer.
+~~Currently a length of 0 always denotes a detached buffer.
 Are there use cases for `resize(0)`?
 Should it mean detach if allowed?
-Or should the buffer be allowed to grow again afterwards?
+Or should the buffer be allowed to grow again afterwards?~~

+https://github.com/tc39/proposal-resizablearraybuffer/issues/22 points out that `ArrayBuffer(0)` is already a thing.
+This proposal thus allows `resize(0)`.

 ### Should there be a `transferResizable()` that reallocs into another `ResizableArrayBuffer`?